The Washington State University Pullman Catalog

 ARCHITECTURE

-The four-year, pre-professional Bachelor of Science in Architectural Studies degree at WSU provides a thorough foundation in the field of architecture as preparation for continued education in a professional degree program; employment in the architecture profession; and employment options in fields related to architecture.
+The four-year, pre-professional Bachelor of Science in Architectural Studies degree at WSU is STEM designated and provides a thorough foundation in the field of architecture as preparation for continued education in a professional degree program; employment in the architecture profession; and employment options in fields related to architecture.

 Student Learning Outcomes